-Cognitive skills associated with Alzheimer’s disease in older adults improve during late summer and early fall, while deficits generally occur in the winter and spring, a new study suggests.
+Cognitive deficits in older patients with Alzheimer’s disease improve during late summer and early fall, but generally worsen in the winter and spring, a new study suggests.

-The study, led by researchers at Sunnybrook Health Sciences Centre and the University of Toronto, analyzed data of 3,353 participants, all older adults, from three observational community-based cohort studies conducted, in addition to two observational memory-clinic-based cohort studies.
-These cohort studies were based in the U.S., Canada, and France.
+The study, led by researchers at Sunnybrook Health Sciences Centre and the University of Toronto, analyzed the data of 3,353 participants from three observational community-based cohort studies and two additional observational memory-clinic-based cohort studies, based in the U.S., Canada, and France.

-Researchers conducted neuropsychological exams and evaluated levels of genes and proteins particularly associated with Alzheimer’s disease.
+Researchers conducted neuropsychological exams and evaluated the levels of genes and proteins correlated with Alzheimer’s disease.

-Based on the results, researchers determined that cognitive functioning was higher in the summer and fall; winter and spring brought about lower function and increased chances of meeting the diagnostic criteria for mild cognitive impairment.
-The cognitive effect was similar to the 4.8 years difference in age-related decline.
+Based on the results, researchers determined that cognitive functioning was higher in the summer and fall.
+Winter and spring, however, brought forth lower function and increased chances of diagnosis for mild cognitive impairment.
+The cognitive effect was similar to a 4.8 years difference in age-related decline.

-The correlation between seasonality and cognitive function was significant throughout the study.
-In the findings, researchers also found levels of Alzheimer’s-related proteins and genes in cerebrospinal fluid and the brain that were directly linked to seasonality.
+The link between seasonality and cognitive function was significant throughout the study, researchers say.
+In the findings, they also discovered levels of Alzheimer’s-related proteins and genes in cerebrospinal fluid directly linked to seasonality.

-“There may be value in increasing dementia-related clinical resources in the winter and early spring when symptoms are likely to be most pronounced,” researchers said.
+“There may be value in increasing dementia-related clinical resources in the winter and early spring when symptoms are likely to be most pronounced,” researchers suggest.

 “By shedding light on the mechanisms underlying the seasonal improvement in cognition in the summer and early fall, these findings also open the door to new avenues of treatment for Alzheimer’s disease.”